General Information about the participating Parliamentary Departments

 The Graduate Program

-The Department of the House of Representatives, the Department of the Senate and the Parliamentary Budget Office are offering placements, for periods of three to six months, to graduates who have been accepted into existing Australian Government department and agency graduate programs.
-The program is designed to give graduates exposure to the parliamentary departments’ work in supporting the Parliament.
+The Department of the House of Representatives, the Department of the Senate, the Parliamentary Budget Office and the Department of Parliamentary Services are offering placements, for periods of three to six months, to graduates who have been accepted into existing Australian Government department and agency graduate programs.
+The Program is designed to give graduates exposure to the parliamentary departments’ work in supporting the Parliament

 Back to top